Kaibabvenator

 Kaibabvenator swiftae is a very large, extinct ctenacanthiform fish that lived in marine environments in what is now Arizona, during the Middle Permian Period.
-K. swiftae is known from large teeth up to 30 millimeters long found in the Kachina Microsite, of the lower Fossil Mountain Member, in the Kaibab Formation near Flagstaff, Arizona, suggesting a total body length of around 5-6 m.
+K. swiftae is known from large teeth up to 3-5 cm long found in the Kachina Microsite, of the lower Fossil Mountain Member, in the Kaibab Formation near Flagstaff, Arizona,suggesting a total body length of around 5-6 m.
+Potentially referable material is known from the Phosphoria Formation.
 The specific name honors researcher Sandra Swift for her paleontological contributions to Northern Arizona University.